pretext-project/pretext-project.github.io/_pretexts/conference-speaker.md

       description: A malicious PDF file with the fake panel information.
 sample-emails:
   - email:
-    from: {FAKE CONFERENCE NAME} Conference
+    from: "{FAKE CONFERENCE NAME} Conference"
     subject: "panelist for new {INDUSTRY} conference"
     body: |
       Hi {FIRST NAME} -